wolfd/Mobile-Proto-16/lesson 1/README.md

 CONFLICT (content): Merge conflict in file.java Automatic merge failed; fix conflicts and then commit the result.
 ```
+Now, we should open that specific file in a text editor (like Sublime Text or Emacs).
 Merge conflicts might look something like this:

 ```java
 <<<<<<< HEAD